Magi-s0ckpuppet/DDI-Management-Script/README.md

                      nmap and/or inspect/update a SOLIDserver
-ddi.py               is a python module to processs ddi command line requests SOLIDserverRest.py   is a python module to communicat with SOLIDserver API: REST launch.ps1           is a PowerShell wrapper script that launches above components,
+ddi.py               is a python module to processs ddi command line requests SOLIDserverRest.py   is a python module to communicat with SOLIDserver API: REST launch.ps1           is a PowerShell wrapper script that launches above components
-                     as well as log the output and send out an email of said log.
+                     on Windows, as well as log the output and send out an email of script results.
 This is meant only to be run from task scheduler.
 ```

 # Quick Start

 1. Clone code to location
 2. Create environment
+3. Install nmap on localhost running script
-3. Down load required python modules
+4. Download required python modules
-4. Create cert bundle if required
+5. Create cert bundle if required
-5. Create config file
+6. Create config file
-6. Create files of subnets if desired
+7. Create files of subnets if desired
-7. Execute ddi
+8. Execute ddi

 # Setup